Dynasty

-From at least 1766BCE to the twentieth century of the Common Era China was ruled by dynasties.
+From at least 1766BCE to the twentieth century of the Common Era, China was ruled by dynasties.
 A dynasty is a ruling family that passes control from one generation to the next.
 A dynasty does not have to last for a long time.
-One Chinese dynasty lasted more than 800 years while another lasted only fifteen years.
+One Chinese dynasty lasted over 800 years, while another lasted only fifteen years.

 The ancient Chinese believed their ancestors in heaven had chosen their leaders.
 They called this the Mandate of Heaven.
 The Chinese people often rebelled against a weak leader if they believed he had lost the Mandate of Heaven.

 There are indications of an earlier Xia Dynasty (pronounced she-ah*), but the Shang were the first dynasty to leave written records.
-The Shang Dynasty ruled China from approximately 1766BCE to about 1040BCE.
-Shang rulers expanded the borders of their kingdom to include all of the land between present-day Mongolia and the Pacific Ocean.
+The Shang Dynasty ruled China from approximately 1766BCE to 1046BCE.
+Shang rulers expanded the borders of their kingdom to include all the land between present-day Mongolia and the Pacific Ocean.

 The Shang practiced human sacrifice.
-If a Shang ruler died, many of his subjects would join the ruler in his grave.
-Some people were beheaded first but others were buried alive.
+If a Shang ruler died, many subjects would join the ruler in his grave.
+Some people were beheaded first, but others were buried alive.
 When a Shang king died, his next oldest brother replaced him.
 When there were no brothers, the oldest maternal nephew became king.
-A maternal nephew would be a child of one of the deceased king’s cousins – that is, a son of h`is mother’s siblings.
+A maternal nephew would be a child of one of the deceased king’s cousins – that is, a son of his mother’s siblings.

 The Zhou developed a feudal system in China.
-In a feudal system, the rulers appoint nobles to rule smaller parts of an empire.
-The nobles divided the land into farms for extended families.
+In a feudal system, the rulers appoint nobles to control smaller parts of an empire.
+Zhou nobles divided their land into farms for extended families.
 An extended family might include many generations and would often include cousins and second cousins.
-Landholding families were loyal to their nobles and the nobles were in turn loyal to the Zhou rulers.
+Landholding families were loyal to their nobles, and the nobles were loyal to the Zhou rulers.

 The Zhou rulers taxed their subjects, but they used the wealth they collected to build huge walls around their cities to defend the cities from nomadic warriors.

-Chinese nobles gradually gained more power than the Zhou rulers in a period of Chinese history that historians call the Age of Warring States.
+Nobles gradually gained more power than the Zhou rulers in a period of history historians call the Age of Warring States.
 It was during this period of instability that a great teacher named Confucius tried to develop good government.

 China grew into a great empire during the Han Dynasty, between 202BCE and 220CE.
 Scholars trained in the teachings of Confucius ran the Han governments with great skill.
 The last Chinese dynasty to rule came from a region of northeast China called Manchuria.
-The Manchus, also known as the Qing (king*) were weak rulers who were unable to stop other nations from interfering with China.
+The Manchus, also known as the Qing (king*) were weak rulers who could not stop other nations from interfering with China.

 In 1894, Japan seized the island of Formosa, which later became known as Taiwan.
 By the turn of the century, foreigners had overrun China.
 Parts of China were ruled by the British, French, American, German, Russian, and Japanese forces.
 The Chinese people believed that the Manchus had lost the Mandate of Heaven.
 They began to support a group known as the Nationalists, who pledged to free China from foreign rule.
 The Nationalists had driven out the last of the Manchu rulers, a six-year-old boy, by 1911.